 There are many ways to perform traffic shaping on a network.
 UNMS focuses on two of them:

 Gateway Only: All traffic shaping rules are configured on the main gateway.
-It is important to make sure all internet connections are going through that device in order to make the shaping work correctly.
+It is important to make sure all internet connections are going through that device in order to make the traffic shaping work correctly.
 UNMS supports multiple gateways with the expectation that there won't be dozens of them.
 We recommend the EdgeRouter with FW 2.0.3 as a gateway device.
 It is possible to use FW 2.0.1 (it will not support all the functions though) but for EdgeRouters from the e50 platform, the FW 2.0.4 is required.
 MediaTek EdgeRouters, like ER-X, will be supported with FW 2.0.5+.
 Here is an article about gateway configuration options.

 Gateway + CPE: It is not possible to configure the traffic shaping only on CPE devices as that may lead to conflicts with gateway settings.
-The gateway has to be aware that shaping is enabled.
-It is important to mention that each shaping method has its own pros and cons.
-Shaping in UNMS is done on WLAN only (Ingress and Egress).
-This method lowers the load on the CPE's CPU and provides the best ratio between CPU load and shaping accuracy.
-Please note that shaping config can be inserted into a CPE only if there are no existing shaping rules defined there.
+The gateway has to be aware that traffic shaping is enabled.
+It is important to mention that each traffic shaping method has its own pros and cons.
+Traffic shaping in UNMS is done on WLAN only (Ingress and Egress).
+This method lowers the load on the CPE's CPU and provides the best ratio between CPU load and traffic shaping accuracy.
+Please note that traffic shaping config can be inserted into a CPE only if there are no existing traffic shaping rules defined there.
 Supported CPE devices for this version are airMAX AC, airMAX M, and airFiber in both router and bridge modes.
 Be aware that at this moment ONU devices are not supported.

 In addition to specific traffic shaping rules for individual Client Sites, in the sense of limitation of download/upload, UNMS allows setting global rules as well.
-It can be used to limit either the WAN interface of the main gateway or devices with no shaping rule.
+It can be used to limit either the WAN interface of the main gateway or devices with no traffic shaping rule.
 It is called Default client limits and it can be set up while creating or editing the main gateway:

 When 'Allow default client limits' is ON then the value from 'Default bandwidth' will be used for all devices that are not shaped by their own traffic shaping rules.
 The value is aggregated, so if it were set to 100 Mbps, and there are 10 connected devices, each will get a max of 10 Mbps.
 If it were set to zero then all traffic will stop for any device that is not shaped through their own rules.

 It is vital to have the main gateway defined in order to make the suspension feature work.
 The recommended device is the EdgeRouter with the appropriate firmware.
 The minimum is FW 2.0.1, though we would recommend using at least 2.0.3.
 Please note that for the e50 platform it is necessary to have 2.0.4 FW.
+MediaTek EdgeRouters, like ER-X, will be supported with FW 2.0.7+.

 Another requirement for functionality is customer internet connectivity through that specific gateway.
 Since there can be more than one gateway defined in UNMS it is vital to make sure this is correctly set up.
 The suspended Client Site and devices attached to it will not disconnect to UNMS and it will be still possible to manage them remotely.